Every0ne/zeroSlider/README.md

 # pureSlider
 A slider as simple and lightweight as it can be.
-Provide two css classes with transition, a container with whatever you want to slide and it will slide it in a timely fashion.
+Provide some css classes with transition, a container with whatever you want to slide and it will slide it in a timely fashion.

 ### Advantages?
-- truly lightweight, just a few lines of code,
+- lightweight,
-- compatible with both jQuery and Zepto,
+- jQuery & Zepto compatible,
 - does what is absolutely necessary and nothing more,
-- no ugly inline styling, apart from z-index,
+- no ugly inline styling,
 - doltishly easy to integrate with any kind of html generator,
 - not restricting you to preprogrammed effects or markup pattern, *you* design the effects used on *your* markup.